 1. It’s About Cultivating Relationships

 Before the widespread use of the Internet and social media tools, marketing was limited to direct mail, advertisements, media coverage, and industry publications.
 It was difficult, if not impossible, to get into the mind of the client at an early stage.
+But now platforms like Pinterest have made it so easy to do marketing.
+People can easily get more followers on Pinterest and get more exposure to their content.
 Social media use has changed.

 2. Build Trust

 Social media can speed up this trust-building process.
 Social media tools allow an architect to get on a prospect’s radar before the prospect begins to think about a project.
 If utilized effectively, social media tools can be very effective in forming and cultivating these relationships.